Firedraakon/jonhenryposs/content/projects/highvacuum/index.md

 Roughing pumps aren't nearly as expensive or hard to find as turbo pumps, but they aren't cheap either.
 Fortunately, I had one on hand abandoned in MITERS.
 I strapped it on my bike and took it home.
 My bike frame isn't really up to having a 60lbs weight on the back, but it got the job done
 {{< screenshot src="IMG_20231022_135723681.jpg" alt="pump on bike" >}}

 This pump worked, but it was a bit leaky and didn't have any sort of protections against pulling all the oil into the rest of the system if it lost power.
 Within a week, I got a text telling me there were two abandoned Edwards Rotary Vane pumps abandoned in a loading dock.
-All I had was my bicyce, so another 60+lbs pump went on the bike...
+All I had was my bicycle, so another 60+lbs pump went on the bike...
 This was a much nicer pump but had an interesting sharpie inscription: "IS BORK PLZ FIX FREE"

 {{< screenshot src="IMG_20231209_151849655_HDR.jpg" alt="borked pump" >}}